AUTEUR // PERSONAL ARCHIVE

 ARCHIVE INDEX //

-01 // THE INTENTIONAL RENDER — Story, Texture, Narrative Friction
+01 // THE CONTROLLED SETUP — Portrait, Texture, Narrative Intent

-02 // KINETIC DISRUPTION — Movement, Structural Grid, Temporal Friction
+02 // STRUCTURE IN MOTION — Movement, Fixed Frame, Temporal Friction

-03 // LIGHT GOVERNANCE — Atmospheric Light, No Manipulation
+03 // AVAILABLE LIGHT — Atmosphere, No Manipulation, Found Conditions

 THE INTENTIONAL RENDER